pulumi/docs/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 overview:
     title: The fastest way to go from code to cloud
     description: |
-        [Pulumi Deployments](/docs/pulumi-cloud/deployments/) gives you a fast and simple way to deploy infrastructure to any cloud using GitHub pull requests or API calls.
-You don't have to install and configure a local CLI because Pulumi Deployments executes Pulumi commands in [Pulumi Cloud](/product/pulumi-cloud/).
-Available now in preview.
+        [Pulumi Deployments](/docs/pulumi-cloud/deployments/) is a fast and flexible way to deploy infrastructure on any cloud and at any scale, using GitHub pull requests, API calls, and console.
+No CLI setup needed since [Pulumi Cloud](/product/pulumi-cloud/) manages deployments.

 quotes:
     items: